vijayviswas/LIExplorer/README.md

 </p>

 * REST API

-if **[LITokenHandler isValidToken]** returns true then you have a valid access token and you can start calling below services.
+Once you have authenticated to LinkedIn then you can start calling below services.
+No need to check **[LITokenHandler isValidToken]**when calling services as it is handled inside the framework.
+All the service methods return true if framework has valid access token.

 <p align="center" >
   <img src="https://github.com/vijayviswas/LIExplorer/blob/master/Images/Slide7.jpg" alt="Authentication" title="Authentication" width="720" height="540">